grey-octopus/project_greenfield/README.md

 ![Darkmode](/darkmode.gif)

 ### Related Products
 The Related Products module consist of a carousel of related product cards which update depending on the currently selected product.
 A user can click on any of the cards to re-render the page with data pertaining to that related product.

-Shop.ly was built with React.js & Redux, Node, and Express.
+Users may also add the product they're currently viewing to an outfit, which persist in local storage.

 ### Reviews